particle-iot/docs/src/content/rules-engine.md

 # Rules Engine

-**The Rules Engine project has been discontinued.**
+{{box op="start"}}

+**The Particle-hosted IoT Rules Engine has been discontinued.
+However, the Particle node is now open-source, so you can continue to use its features locally-hosted or cloud-hosted, including the free tier of the IBM Cloud.**

+{{box op="end"}}

 ## Introduction

-The Particle Rules Engine is a branded version of [Node-RED](https://nodered.org/), an open-source visual programming tool.
-As it's open source, even though the rules engine itself has been discontinued, you can still use the underlying Node-RED project.
+The Particle IoT Rules Engine is a branded version of [Node-RED](https://nodered.org/), an open-source visual programming tool.
+As it's open source, even though the rules engine itself has been discontinued, you can still use the underlying Node-RED project and the [newly open-source Particle node](https://github.com/particle-iot/node-red-contrib-particle-official) to achieve similar functionality.

 - [Using a Cloud Service](#using-a-cloud-service)
 - [Running Locally](#running-locally)